-There are many reasons for which you might want to fly a drone at night, but is it safe and especially legally allowed?
+You might want to fly a drone at night for many reasons, but is it safe and especially legally allowed?

-The separation between recreational and commercial pilots can make the answer quite confusing, but things are pretty clear with the recent updates from the FAA.
+The separation between recreational and commercial pilots can confuse the answer, but things are pretty clear with the recent updates from the FAA.

-As a recreational drone flier, you can fly a drone at night without any requirements or permits, but you're obliged to have lights on your drone.
-As a commercial pilot, as of March 2021, Part 107 pilots don't need a nighttime waiver anymore; but instead, they need night flight operations training.
+As a recreational drone flier, you can fly a drone at night without any requirements or permits, but you must have lights on your drone.
+Commercial pilots, as of March 2021, Part 107, don't need a nighttime waiver anymore; instead, they need night flight operations training.